jspecify/jspecify-reference-checker/README.md

 $ ./gradlew jspecifySamplesTest

+# The tests will fail because our checker has some known issues.
+To get them to
+# pass, you can check out a different branch of our sample repo, one that has
+# the expected incorrect results encoded into the samples:

+$ ( cd ../jspecify && git checkout samples-google-prototype )

 # During development, you may wish to pass `-x ensureCheckerFrameworkBuilt` to
 # `gradlew` for every build after your first.
 This will prevent the build
 # process from also rebuilding some of our *dependencies* (which is slow).